Roemer/goext/README.md

 Various small go extensions without dependencies.

-Feel free to includ this library or just copy the needed files or parts of them to your projects.
+Feel free to include this library or just copy the needed files or parts of them to your projects.

 Maps:
 - [MapSortedByKey](#mapsortedbykey)